ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `dropout` (default `false`): determines if there should be a dropout layer after each layer.
 - `initializer` (default `null`): the initializer to use.
 If `null`, the default initialized of each variable is used (`glorot_uniform` in most cases).
 Options are: `constant`, `identity`, `zeros`, `ones`, `orthogonal`, `normal`, `uniform`, `truncated_normal`, `variance_scaling`, `glorot_normal`, `glorot_uniform`, `xavier_normal`, `xavier_uniform`, `he_normal`, `he_uniform`, `lecun_normal`, `lecun_uniform`.
 Alternatively it is possible to specify a dictionary with a key `type` that identifies the type of initializer and other keys for its parameters, e.g. `{type: normal, mean: 0, stddev: 0}`.
 To know the parameters of each initializer, please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/keras/initializers).
 - `regularize` (default `true`): if `true` the weights of the layers are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
-- `top_k` (default `3`): determines the parameter `k`, the number of categories to consider when computing the `top_k` measure.
+- `top_k` (default `3`): determines the parameter `k`, the number of categories to consider when computing the `top_k` metric.
 It computes accuracy but considering as a match if the true category appears in the first `k` predicted categories ranked by decoder's confidence.

 Example category feature entry (with default parameters) in the output features list: